 - Water noise is a benefit for some.

-- Although uncommon, water can leak.
+- Although uncommon, water can leak, creating a mess.

 - Slightly more maintenance.
 Water has to be refreshed and reservoir has to be cleaned sometimes.